ZEUSGMJ/ZEUSGMJ/README.md

 </a>

 # About
-:wave: Hello there, I'm Jisnu aka `ZEUSGMJ` and I'm from India.
-I'm an avid Programmer, Hip-Hop genre enthusiast, and undergrad in Mechatronics Engineering.
-I'm currently working as a Software Developer at Gpi India.
+:wave: Hello there, I'm Jisnu, also known as `ZEUSGMJ`, and I'm from India.
+I'm an avid programmer, a Hip-Hop genre enthusiast, and I'm currently pursuing my M.Eng in Computer Science at Oregon State University.
+I previously worked at Gpi India as a Software Developer, and I completed my undergraduate degree in B.Tech Mechatronics Engineering at SRM University.

 - 🌱 I’m currently learning React, NextJs, and Astro.